connervieira/Predator/HARDWARE.md

     - As mentioned previously, zooming in as far as possible will increase Predator's ability to recognize plates at a distance.
 However, zooming in will also increase the effects of motion blur, since even tiny movements will shift the frame dramatically.
     - Ensure your camera is mounted somewhere stable enough that it can take clear images of the vehicles you're scanning, even while they are in motion.
 - If processing speed is a concern, consider looking into a more custom solution.
-    - During testing, a Rapberry Pi 3 was able to run through on processing cycle about every 10 seconds.
+    - During testing, a Raspberry Pi 3 was able to run through on processing cycle about every 10 seconds.
 That means Predator was able to take one frame, and scan it for license plates every 10 seconds.
 A Raspberry Pi 4 was able to do this same processing cycle in about 4 seconds.
 If you need something faster, you might want to consider a small-form-factor PC.

 ## Guidelines